hon-nova/PizzaNow.v3/README.md

 ## 3. Architecture Overview

 - **4 Backend Services**:
-  1. `auth-service` – Manages user authentication, including custom login as well as Google and LinkedIn sign-ins
+  1. `auth-service` – Manages user authentication, including custom login, Google and LinkedIn sign-ins
   2. `profile-service` – Handles user profile data, including purchase history and account settings
-  3. `bot-service` – Powers **BenBot**, a chatbot that greets users and answers questions about the PizzaNow store
+  3. `bot-service` – Powers **BenBot**, a chatbot that greets users and answers questions about the PizzaNow store and about tracking order status
   4. `paypal-service` – Executes background tasks such as PayPal payment processing, order capture, and notifications

 - **Kubernetes practice (YAML)**:
   - Each service defined as a `Deployment` with a `Service`
-  - Supports **horizontal pod scaling**, rolling updates, and auto-recovery
+  - Supports **Horizontal Pod Autoscaling (HPA)**, **Persistent Volumes Claim (PVC)**, rolling updates, and auto-recovery
   - Secrets and configuration managed via `ConfigMap` and `Secret`
+  - **Ingress Controller** for routing traffic

 ---